Why Carpentry Jobs Are Awesome: 9 Powerful Rewards

 Build a Future That You Can Be Proud Of

 Is carpentry a good career for you?
 If the carpentry benefits described above match what you want from a job, then it's probably a great choice.
 Plenty of excellent woodworking and carpentry jobs are out there, ready for motivated people like you to fill them.
 And you don't need much training before you can start getting paid.
 So find an on-campus or online carpentry program today by entering your zip code into the school finder below!

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last accessed on June 19, 2018.

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on March 8, 2016.
+** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last accessed on January 18, 2018.